crazyma/EdgeToEdgeSample/README.md

 # EdgeToEdgeSample
 Test Edge to Edge, the new feature of Android Q
+Also, test how to draw view under the status bar

 ## How to Achieve Edge to Edge / Fullscreen content